kwilczynski/packer-templates/README.md

-Packer templates for creating Amazon EC2 images and Vagrant boxes.
+Packer templates for creating Amazon EC2 images (HVM only) and Vagrant boxes.

 Currently supported images: